xyproto/ollamaclient/README.md

 #### Flags

 - `-m`, `--model`: Specify an Ollama model.
 The default is `nous-hermes:latest`.

-- `-o`, `--output`: Defines an output file to store the summary.
+- `-o`, `--output`: Define an output file to store the summary.

-- `-p`, `--prompt`: Specifies a custom prompt header for summary.
-  Default: "Write a short summary of what a project that contains the following files is."
+- `-p`, `--prompt`: Specify a custom prompt header for summary.
+The default is `Write a short summary of what a project that contains the following files:`

-- `-V`, `--verbose`: Enables verbose logging.

-- `-w`, `--wrap`: Sets the word wrap width.
+- `-w`, `--wrap`: Set the word wrap width.
 Use -1 to detect the terminal width.
+- `-v`, `--version`: Display the current version.
+- `-V`, `--verbose`: Enable verbose logging.

 #### Example use